donidarmawan317/TRESH/Android Development/Tresh20/README.md

 This is TREsh application
-note : please import ML model first before running the app
+note : please import ML model on ML folder first before running the app